-In today's competitive business world, customer research plays a vital role in helping companies maintain their position in the market and stay ahead of their competitors.
-Typically, customer research helps businesses identify consumer segments, needs, and behaviors.
-This research which can be conducted as part of user research, design research, or market research, aims at revealing unmet consumer needs that create opportunities for business growth.
+In today's competitive business world, customer research plays a vital role in helping companies maintain their position in the market and stay ahead of competitors.
+Typically, customer research helps businesses identify consumer segments, needs, and behaviors to reveal unmet consumer needs that create opportunities for business growth.

 Here's a rundown of the top reasons why you should consider making customer research a habit.

 Making customer research a habit can foster revenue growth.
 If you consistently carry out customer research, you may find new growth opportunities.
 You might find that your customers want feature upgrades and are happy to pay a higher subscription cost.

 You can also identify the existing gap in your customer satisfaction through customer satisfaction interviews which in turn helps you produce goods and services that perfectly address any unmet needs.
 This way, you'll attract and maintain a huge customer base which translates into increased revenue from more sales.

 Continuous customer research will give you consistent insights that will lead you to discover what product improvements can be implemented to satisfy your customers.
 If you keep taking the temperature of your existing customers and make product improvements, you’ll be able to spearhead product-led growth.

 Engaging your customers through customer research plays a critical role in great product development.
 You build the exact product your customers have asked for.